-Among those who do buy ads, there are concerns that many people do not receive the hundreds and thousands of views that are implied in Facebook’s sales process.
-In fact, some people find that once they advertise they have to keep doing it or their traffic drops to below pre-advertising levels.
+Among those who buy ads, there are concerns that many people do not receive the hundreds and thousands of views implied in Facebook’s sales process.
+Some people find that they must keep doing it once they advertise or their Facebook traffic drops below pre-advertising levels.

-Lastly, while the amount of Facebook users continue to grow, as an organization Meta has taken several severe credibility hits over information sharing and apps that breach user data.
-So much so that many people are hesitant to click a link that they find on Facebook unless they know the business.
+While the number of Facebook users continues to grow, Meta has taken several severe credibility hits over information sharing and apps that breach user data.
+So much so that many people are only willing to click a link on Facebook if they are already familiar with the business.
 That’s not good if you’re trying to reach new markets, especially if you’ve paid to boost posts and increase traffic to your website.

-An undeniable fact is that if you’re seeing a drop in website traffic as a result of the above, then chances are you are relying too much on Facebook as a means to generate traffic to your small business website.
+An undeniable fact is that if you’re seeing a drop in website traffic due to the above, then chances are you are relying too much on Facebook to generate traffic to your small business website.

 So what can you do about it?
 Below are some ways to drive traffic to your website without leaning so heavily on Facebook.

-- Start using or relaunch your email or newsletter system.
+Start using or relaunch your email or newsletter system.
 Email marketing is still growing.
-Major companies are increasing their email marketing efforts while decreasing spending and efforts in other areas.
+Big brand companies are increasing their email marketing efforts while decreasing spending and efforts in other areas.

-Make sure to provide good content, and to not always be pushing sales.
-Email marketing is part of relationship marketing and so it takes a bit of time.
+Ensure you provide good content and do not constantly push sales.
+Email marketing is part of relationship marketing, so it takes some time to see solid results.
 Don’t rush it, but do have specific marketing goals and a timeline attached to those goals.

-- Make sure you’re sharing your content on other social media sites as well.
-This seems obvious, but you’d be surprised how many people forget to do this.
+Make sure you’re sharing your content on other social media sites as well.
+This advice might seem obvious, but you’d be surprised how many people do not do this.
 If you do not have any social media presence beyond Facebook, now is the time to start looking for new platforms that will help you get in front of your ideal client.

-The downside is that using effective key words and phrases that your ideal client is searching for takes some extra effort to develop.
-Also, it can take time for Google, Bing, Yahoo and all other search engines to index your content properly.
+The downside is that using effective keywords and phrases to create content that your ideal client is searching for takes some extra effort to develop.
+Also, it can take time for Google, Bing, Yahoo and all other search engines to index your content correctly.

-The upside is that your content will be available to a wider audience for a longer time and in particular to people who are looking to purchase what you have to offer.
+The upside is that your content will be available to a broader audience for a longer time, particularly to people looking to purchase what you have to offer.

-- Buying online ads can be a very effective way to increase traffic to your website, but you need to know what results you want, set a budget and have a plan in place for managing your ad campaign.
+Online advertising.
+Buying online ads can be a very effective way to increase traffic to your website.
+Still, you need to know what results you want, set a budget and have a plan in place for managing your ad campaign.
 Your plan should also cover what to do if things are not going as planned.

-If you have no experience in this area, it is best to work with an experienced digital marketing firm that can help you define your goals, make adjustments and get best value for your campaign spend.
+No need to worry if you have no experience in this area.
+In that case, it is best to work with an experienced digital marketing firm that can help you define your goals, make adjustments and get the best value for your campaign spend.